iandalrymple/CS362-004-U2017/projects/dalrympi/README.md

-Assignment 3 submission!!!
+Assignment 4 submission!!!

-- Added unittestX.c
-- Added cardtestX.c
-- To run suite and generate report do the following:
+- To run suite and generate reports do the following:
       - Run make clean
-      - Run make unittestresults.out
+      - Run make hw4
-      - cat unittestresults.out
+      - cat randomtestadventurer.out, randomtestcard1.out and randomtestcard2.out